-- Data will be collected by investigation and intelligence staff from across the wider health group.
-For intelligence staff, how this data is collected is already subject to DPIAs including those for the Fraud and Corruption Reporting Online (FCROL) and the NHSCFA Intelligence Database.
-For investigations staff this information will be collected in accordance with the NHSCFA's Fraud Manual.
-Data retention periods are followed as agreed in the NHSCFA data retention schedule. - 2.
-The source of the information can vary but includes and is not limited to members of the public, members of NHS staff and the Department of Health and Social Care, other law enforcement agencies and regulatory bodies.
-Other sources of information include those which are openly accessible such as news and social media websites. - 3.
-The NHSCFA may be required to share this information with other organisations.
-This may be to support another organisation in carrying out their statutory duty in which case this information will be share under a memorandum of understanding or other legal gateway.
+- Data will be collected and used by investigation and intelligence staff from across the wider health group.
+For intelligence staff, this data is already subject to other DPIAs including those for the Fraud and Corruption Reporting Online (FCROL) and the NHSCFA Intelligence Database.
+For investigations staff this information will be handled in accordance with the NHSCFA's Fraud Manual.
+Data collected is stored on CLUE's Microsoft Azure Cloud platform.
+Data retention periods are followed as agreed in the NHSCFA data retention schedule.
+The schedule also informs data deletion activities from the systems. - 2.
+The source of CLUE information is NHSCFA authorised staff with CLUE log-in credentials operating on data, subject to their role capacity.
+Another data source are LCFSs dealing with the fraud allegations within CLUE environment. - 3.
+The NHSCFA may be required to share data with other organisations.
+This may be to support another organisation in carrying out their statutory duty in which case this information will be shared under a memorandum of understanding or other legal gateway.
 These organisations may include the police, law enforcement agencies, regulatory bodies and NHS organisations or organisations providing a service to the NHS.
-Information shared with the CPS will be completed using EGRESS although an automated function is being built within CLUE; all other information shall be shared on a case by case basis using built in tools within CLUE. - 4.
-The information contained within CLUE could be used for data matching, will involve invisible processing and risk of physical harm.
-This data will also include data consisting of the commission or alleged commission by him of any offence; or any proceedings for any offence committed or alleged to have been committed by him, the disposal of such proceedings or the sentence of any court in such proceedings. racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a person's sex life or sexual orientation.
-All of which are considered examples as likely high risk processing.
+Data shared with the CPS will be completed using EGRESS although an automated function is built within CLUE; all other data shall be shared on a case-by-case basis using built-in tools within CLUE. - 4.
+The data contained within CLUE can be used for data matching, involves invisible processing, and can pose a risk of physical harm.

+The likely high-risk processing takes place when the following data is being processed: data consisting of the commission or alleged commission by data subject of any offence; or any proceedings for any offence committed or alleged to have been committed by data subject, the disposal of such proceedings or the sentence of any court in such proceedings.
+Data resulting in high-risk processing would be also any sensitive personal data.